-Partnering up with other singer/songwriters for song writing can be hugely valuable, helping to break you out of your comfort zone.
-Allowing you to work with other musicians to discover different writing styles and sounds to produce something unique.
+Partnering up with other singers and songwriters for writing session can be hugely valuable.
+First of all, it helps you break out of your comfort zone.
+It allows you to work with other musicians to discover different writing styles to produce something unique.

-If you’re about to enter into your first co-writing session, it’s a good idea to prepare beforehand so you and your song writing team know what it takes to get creative together, have a great time and write amazing songs.
+If you’re about to enter into your first co-writing session, it’s a good idea to prepare beforehand.
+You and your songwriting team should want to be as effective as possible.
+This means being creative together, having a great time and hopefully writing amazing songs.

-From the start, it is essential that you are all clear on who you are writing for, what you are expecting out of it and if you have any withstanding songwriting agreements.
+From the start, it is essential that you are all clear on who you are writing for.
+You should know what you are expecting out of it and if you have any withstanding songwriting agreements.

-An even split of song royalties could be the easiest way forward, however, things can get tricky if one or more of you have a publishing agreement.
+An even split of song royalties could be the easiest way forward.
+However, things can get tricky if one or more of you already have a publishing agreement.

 Anywhere that plays music have to pay PRS a license to broadcast music.
 The performance of a song gets registered and a royalty gets distributed depending on the size of the audience.

 You have to register your song and the songwriters for this to happen though.
-If you are co-writing, the song is a joint work and when you register the song with all of the writers, the royalty will be distributed amongst all of you.
+If you are co-writing, the song is a joint work and the royalty will be distributed amongst all the writers.

 The hardest part of the process could be finding a person to write with.
 The best way to go about it is to surround yourself with people who write music and build relationships with them.

 This can be done by going to local gigs or open mics and engaging with the people there.
-Don’t expect them to want to write with you straight away as they may be a bit apprehensive at first.
-The more time you spend around them may show synergy and that you can work with them.
+Don’t expect them to want to write with you straight away.
+They may be a bit apprehensive at first and there’s nothing wrong with that.
+You have to build a positive relationship as you spend more time around them.

 You don’t always have to go outside to meet other songwriters.
 Share videos of your songs online and always respond to people who engage with it.
-Find other people who are doing the same and reach out to them and you might find an opportunity that way.
-This could also be less intimidating than being in a room with others you may not know as well so give it a try and see how it goes.
+Find other people who are doing the same and reach out to them.
+You might find a great opportunity to write songs with someone online.
+This could also be less intimidating than being in a room with others you may not know as well.

 It can be quite difficult to work with others if they’re on the other side of the world.
 However, you should be open to developing a back and forth arrangement with them.
 You could even arrange responsibilities so one of you writes melodies and lyrics whilst the other writes the music.

-Writing with one extra person can give both of you more freedom to balance what you write individually and as a partnership.
-You both might have started writing an awesome song but it just needs some extra perspective to finish it off.
+Writing with one extra person can give both of you more freedom.
+It’s easier to come to an agreement about what you write individually and as a partnership.
+You both might have started writing an awesome song as individuals but it just needs some extra perspective to finish it off.
 You can then both jump over to each other’s songs, make your contributions and continue working back and forth with each other.

-You can build up a lot of trust writing with one single person more easily than going from team to team and constantly having to get to know new writers from scratch.
+Writing with one other person can build up trust more easily than going from team to team.
+You constantly have to get to know new writers from scratch, making it harder to build trust.
 A lot of songwriting duos are really effective because they start out as great friendships that developed into a great songwriting partnership.

-It can be easy to get fed up with working with the same songwriter year after year, especially if you end up writing hundreds of songs together make sure you can get some space from each other when you need it.
+It can be easy to get fed up with working with the same songwriter year after year.
+This is especially the case if you end up writing hundreds of songs together.
+Make sure you can get some space from each other when you need it.
 Also, stay open to starting other partnerships with new songwriters to get a new perspective.

-If you don’t know each other personally, find out as much as you can about your co-writer’s music before the session in order to foster a positive relationship.
+If you don’t know each other personally, find out as much as you can about your co-writers music before the session.
+This gives you a better idea of what they’re like so you can build a positive relationship more easily.
 Listen to some of their songs and note down anything that you think makes their music stand out.
 What could you learn from them or apply in your session?

 Then, reflect on how your strengths and weaknesses might work together.
 Create a list of things that you have in common, musically or personally.
 This will make the process of getting to know each other through the session much easier as you’ll immediately be able to communicate with each other on common ground.

 It’s good to know what everyone’s different skills are so that you can complement each other throughout the session.
-Be willing to concede that the other person might be better than you at something you’re good at but make sure that responsibilities are assigned so that you can bring out the best in each other.
+Be willing to concede that the other person might be better than you at something you’re good at.
+Make sure that responsibilities are assigned so that you can bring out the best in each other.